 Is Mulberry Silk Expensive?

-Silkworms are meticulously raised to create the best silk possible.
-So much time, money, and effort go into raising these silkworms.
-This is why their silk is one of the most expensive fabrics on the market.
-You can expect to pay top dollar for any product containing 100% Mulberry Silk.
+Mulberry silk is one of the most expensive fabrics money can buy.
+You can expect to pay a hefty price for any product containing 100% Mulberry Silk.

 Why Is Mulberry Silk So Expensive?

-- Better Quality Sleep: Pure Mulberry Silk enhances sleep quality which is why you'll see many luxury hotels using mulberry silk bedsheets in their suites.
+Pure Mulberry Silk is so comfortable it enhances sleep quality - which is why you'll see many luxury hotels using mulberry silk bedsheets and pillowcases in their top-end suites.

 Mulberry silk can help you maintain better-looking hair as its smoothness reduces friction significantly, thereby reducing the risk of breakage.
 Mulberry silk is frequently used on those who want stronger hair or have varying hair textures such as curly and kinky hair.